The Map and the Territory: Synopsis

 The novel tells the story of the life and art of Jed Martin, a fictional French artist who becomes famous by photographing Michelin maps and painting scenes about professional activities.
 His father is slowly entering old age.
 Jed falls for a beautiful Russian executive from Michelin but the relationship ends when she returns to Russia.
 Jed becomes extraordinarily successful after a new series of paintings and therefore suddenly rich as the most prominent artist in France around the year 2010.
 He meets Michel Houellebecq in Ireland in order to ask him to write the text for the catalog of one of his exhibitions, and in exchange offers to paint the writer's portrait.

 A few months later Houellebecq is brutally murdered and Jed Martin gets involved in the case.

 Themes

 In a televised interview given after the Goncourt award, Houellebecq declared that the main themes of the novel were "aging, the relationship between father and son and the representation of reality through art".

-As a tongue-in-cheek gimmick, the novel also portrays a few celebrities from French literature and the French media, including Houellebecq himself, Frédéric Beigbeder, Julien Lepers, and Jean-Pierre Pernaut.
+The novel also portrays a few celebrities from French literature and the French media.
+These include Houellebecq himself, Frédéric Beigbeder, Julien Lepers, and Jean-Pierre Pernaut.